-Court is considering extending preventive measure against NABU detective Magamedrasulov (updated).
+Court is considering extending preventive measure against NABU detective Mahamedrasulov (updated).
 PHOTOS

-The Pechersk District Court is continuing its hearing in the case of NABU detective Ruslan Magamedrasulov today.
+The Pechersk District Court is continuing its hearing in the case of NABU detective Ruslan Mahamedrasulov today.

 This was reported by a Censor.NET correspondent.